Prior to European settlement, the Creeklands would have sustained a rich and varied mixture of vegetation and wildlife.

 The Up the Creek!
 Campaign and the Committees

 During the early 1980s, local residents formed the Blackburn Creek Conservation Group and ran its Up the Creek! campaign for the acquisition of all the land along the creek between Pakenham and Main Streets not required for further works.
 The land was subsequently purchased by the City of Nunawading in 1983, creating a continuous stretch of public open space.
+This page presents a map covering when the pieces of the park were purchased in more detail.

 Originally published in 1987, this scanned monograph from our archives written by former Malcolm Street resident, teacher and historian Mr Os Green has links to the Creeklands campaign – but also covers interesting facets of the residential development of Malcolm Street and Sheehans Road from the mid 1950s – together with material on the earlier settlement of the area by orchardists.